Altarax/VHDL_Neural_Network/README.md

 # VHDL_Neural_Network
-A complete neural network to train two things : training a neural network in Python and creating it in VHDL.
+A complete neural network to learn two things : training a neural network in Python and creating it in VHDL.

 ## TODO :
 - [x] Create a neural network in Python